-- Learn as much as you can about the company you are interviewing with — know what they do and get an understanding of how they are utilizing technology.
-A good way to find a high-level summary about a company is LinkedIn.
-If the company has an official LinkedIn page, you can click “About” and it should give you a summary on what they do and the people who work there.
+Know what they do and get an understanding of how they are utilizing technology.
+A good way to find a high-level summary of a company is LinkedIn.
+If the company has an official LinkedIn page, you can click “About” and it should give you a summary of what they do and the people who work there.
 If you want to really dig into the technology, look at some of the profiles of current employees that are in similar roles to the one you are interviewing for.

 If you’re working with a recruiter, have them explain why the company is hiring and if they are trying to solve a specific problem by bringing you on.
 After learning about the role, be sure to have talking points around what makes you a good fit for the position and how you can help the company accomplish its goals.
 If you have specific questions that your recruiter can’t answer for you, ask those questions during your tech interview.

 Keep this professional and to the point.
 How did you get to where you are today?
 Why are you looking to leave your current role?
 Why did you leave past roles?
 What hobbies and interests do you have outside of work?
 What are your future goals (make sure these align with the role you are interviewing for)?
 Tech professionals get a bad rap for not communicating clearly, so preparing your story, knowing what you’re going to say, and telling it concisely could set you apart from the competition.